gcrow/solsken/index.md

 layout: page
 feature_image: "https://picsum.photos/1300/400?image=989"
 feature_text: |
-  Solroshus -- The Swedish Country Getaway
+## There is nothing like a Swedish country getaway...
 ---

-There isn't much going on here yet, but watch this space
+Hayley to tell me what she wants on this mage page.e